 The last step in this SOC 2 Audit is the report, which will reflect the status of the Customer’s organization’s AICPA compliance.
 The score has to be 100 for a successful Audit.

-To get a feel of databrackets Online Assessment Platform For SOC 2 Audit, check out the snapshots below.
+To get a free trial of databrackets Online Assessment Platform For SOC 2 Audit, check out the snapshots below.

 Alternatively, you can also view our webinar created on the same subject: SOC 2 Audit Certification.